 - That CSR has appropriate processes for receiving information regarding incidents, hazards, risks and impacts and the timely response to that information;

 - That CSR conducts appropriate WHSE verification activities;

-- Up to date information on relevant WHSE developments including WHSE laws, community expectations, research findings and technology;
+- Up to date information on relevant WHSE and Sustainability developments including laws, community expectations, research findings and technology;

 - The potential for CSR liability arising from any WHSE issues;

 - CSR’s relationship with, and activities in, the local communities in which we operate;

 - CSR's compliance with external Sustainability reporting requirements; and

 - Any other WHSE and Sustainability information the Committee deems necessary to enable it to perform its role.